Robert A. Baines: Political career and distinctions

 Baines served two terms on the Manchester Board of Schools Committee in the early 1970s.
 He was a member of the 39th Army Band, New Hampshire National Guard from 1970 to 1976, and was awarded the New Hampshire Principal of the Year in 1990.
 1996 saw him receive the Educator of the Year award from the Manchester Chamber of Commerce.
 In 2004 and 2005, he was named one of New Hampshire's "Ten Most Powerful People" by Business NH Magazine.
 As noted above, he was elected mayor of the city of Manchester in 1999, and reelected in 2001 and 2003.
 He was defeated in a dramatic upset in 2005 after being harshly criticized for several years of consecutive property tax increases.

 Baines was a trustee for the University System of New Hampshire.

 On May 11, 2007, a New Hampshire Union Leader blog reported that Baines said he will not seek elected office again.

 The Manchester rock band Moes Haven wrote a song called "Bring Back Bob Baines" in their 2006 album "September: In Manchvegas."

+In 2023, Baines would shockingly announce his candidacy for the Manchester Board of Schools Committee running out of Ward 9.
+Baines held this same position almost 50 years prior when he served in the early 1970s.
+He would go on to be uncontested in the election and will go on to serve one more term on the Board.